Laws of Nature

 It is the explication of these latter laws, the Laws of Nature, that is the topic of this article.
-We will not here be examining the “approximate truths” of science.
+It does not examine the “approximate truths” of science.
 Thus, to cite just one example, the controversy over whether scientific laws are (merely) instruments lies outside the topic of this article.

 Theories as to the features of Laws of Nature fall into two, quite distinct, schools: the Humeans (or Neo-Humeans) on the one side, the Necessitarians on the other.

 Recent scholarship (for example, that of J. Wright and of Beauchamp and Rosenberg) makes a convincing case that the received view as to what David Hume offered as an explication of the concept of law of nature was quite mistaken, indeed the very opposite of what Hume was arguing.
 What, historically, until late in the Twentieth Century, was called the “Humean” account of Laws of Nature was a misnomer.
 Hume himself was no “Humean” as regards laws of nature.
 Hume, it turns out, was a Necessitarian – i.e. believed that laws of nature are in some sense “necessary” (although of course not logically necessary).
 His legendary skepticism was epistemological.
 He was concerned, indeed even baffled, how our knowledge of physical necessity could arise.
 What, in experience, accounted for the origin of the idea?
 What, in experience, provided evidence of the existence of the property?
 He could find nothing that played such a role.